Dena Standley | February 24, 2023

 Example: Jane is being sued by Franklin Collection Services for a $2,000 debt in Texas.
 She uses SoloSuit to respond to the lawsuit.
 Jane denies the majority of the allegations and asserts her affirmative defenses in her Answer document.
 As one of her defenses, Jane lists the expired statute of limitations on debt, which is only four years.
 After a few weeks of waiting, Jane is happy to hear that FCS has dismissed the case.

 The strategy can work for you if you prefer a collection account to be settled out of court.
-Write a Debt Lawsuit Settlement Letter to Franklin Collection Service Inc. requesting a lower settlement amount.
-Your initial offer should not exceed half of the full amount.
+Make an offer to Franklin Collection Service with SoloSettle.
+You can request a lower settlement amount.

 After agreeing to a reduced amount, make Franklin Collection Service Inc. confirm in writing that full payment has been received.
 Please wait until you receive this letter before sending payment because they may accept your payments as partial payments and then continue to pursue you.